wildthinkslaboratory/blog-kit/_pages/calculus/limit3.md

 # ::::

 # :::: note1
-You can drag the green slider to get close to $x=1$, but you can get super close and still not reach it by using the [closer](:=reduce=true) button multiple times.
+You can drag the blue slider to get close to $x=1$, but you can get super close and still not reach it by using the [closer](:=reduce=true) button multiple times.
 # ::::
 ### More Limits